 Stemming is a method of decreasing or reducing the word to its root form.
 It removes the inflections, affixes, and suffixes of words which are added to get the useful meaning.
 For example, a Sindhi word مل (Meet) is a root or stem word for other associated Sindhi words ملي ، ملڻ ، مليو، ملندا، ملندي ، ملنديون ، مليون ، مليا and ملندوَ. or another Sindhi word آھ is the root word for آهي، آهن، آهين and .آهيون

-Dr. Mazhar is working as Assistant Professor in Faculty of Computer Science and Information Technology, Benazir Bhutto Shaheed University Karachi, Sindh Pakistan.
-His field of research for doctoral studies is Natural Languages Process (NLP), a sub field of Artificial Intelligence.
+Dr. Mazhar is working as Associate Professor and Chairman Department of Computer Science and Information Technology, Faculty of Computer Science and Information Technology, Benazir Bhutto Shaheed University Karachi, Sindh Pakistan.
+His field of research for doctoral studies is Natural Languages Process (NLP) and Machine Learning, sub fields of Artificial Intelligence.
 He has developed several NLP / computational linguistics models and resources for the Sindhi language because the English language-based tools don't support the Sindhi language.

-The presented NLP / computational linguistics tools are used for his research study on 'Sentiment analysis for Sindhi text'.
-These resources may be utilized by researchers / linguists or persons who want to conduct their research studies on the Sindhi language in the field of computational linguistics / natural langauge processing.
+These NLP / computational linguistics tools are used for research study done by Dr. Dootio on 'Sentiment analysis for Sindhi text'.
+These resources may be utilized by researchers / linguists or individuals, who want to conduct their research studies on the Sindhi language corpora in the field of computational linguistics / natural langauge processing.
 Resources may be beneficial in understating and analyzing the Sindhi language grammar, lexicon structures, lemma, stemming words and other morphological features of Sindhi language.
 Sentiment analysis tools are significant tools for the extraction of opinions and sentiments from Sindhi language opinionated text.

 The research areas of Dr. Mazhar are Artificial Intelligence including Computational linguistics / NLP, Machine Learning, Deep Learning, and Data Mining, .